RIR360/development/journal/2025/august.md

 - Don't settle down, keep griding after the break.
 - You're an actor, you play your role in this life, keep it up.
 - Just like an actor, don't any questions that makes no sense.
+- Don't ask why those things happened to you earlier.